tpc2233/tunet/README.md

 ## Inference:
+- * Important: Make sure you are using correct inference for your branch OS.
+Do not mix up
 ```
 python inference.py --overlap_factor 0.25 --checkpoint /path/to/your/tunet_latest.pth --input_dir /path/to/your/plate --output_dir /path/to/output/folder
 ```

 ### Inference converters:
+- * Important: Make sure you are using correct converter for your branch OS.
+Do not mix up

 ✅ Foundry NUKE Converter:
 ```